FAIRplus/the-fair-cookbook/content/recipes/maturity.md

 {footcite}`hey2009`.
 Organizations need to decide how to allocate resources to increase the impact of digital artefacts as they are created.
 Large amounts of literature exist detailing the key ideas for handling data.
-A resource such as the *DAMA book* covers in great depths the fundamental operations and challenges associated with data management activities {footcite}`DAMA-DMBOK`.
+A resource such as the *DAMA book* covers in great depths the fundamental operations and challenges associated with data management activities {footcite}`DAMA-DMBOOK`.

 More recently, The FAIR principles articulated key requirements and properties data should have {footcite}`pmid26978244`.
 Following this important work, a number of initiatives have worked at producing domain specific maturity indicators.